yangshun/autocompaste-html/README.md

 You are given a template consisting of 5 basic kinds of form fields used in surveys.
 Modify the HTML in `questionnaire-pre.html` to add in your own questions and options.
 Upon clicking the **Submit** button, form responses on the page is serialized and CSV file containing the responses will be generated and available for downloading into the user's computer.
 The CSV file will be named `acp-<pid>-pre.csv`.

 You are free to add in even more types of form fields and/or change the layout to suit your needs.
 However, it is up to you to ensure that your new form fields will be serialized properly when the **Submit** button is pressed.

+No validation has been added for the form fields.
+You have to ensure your participant fills in the required fields properly.
+Alternatively, you can add your own validation code.

 ##### Instructions Screen